-Daughter of the Mind is a made-for-television American horror suspense film directed by Walter Grauman (Are You in the House Alone?; Crowhaven Farm) from a screenplay written by Luther Davis (Arsenic and Old Lace; Lady in a Cage).
+Daughter of the Mind is a made-for-television American paranormal horror feature film directed by Walter Grauman (Are You in the House Alone?; Crowhaven Farm) from a screenplay written by Luther Davis (Arsenic and Old Lace; Lady in a Cage).

 Don Murray (The Stepford Children; Conquest of the Planet of the Apes), Ray Milland, Gene Tierney, Edward Asner and Pamelyn Ferdin (The Toolbox Murders).